StateOfTheArt-quant/sharpe/README.rst

 1 Motivation and concept design
 --------------------------------------
-Before we walk through an end-to-end example how to backtest a trading stratey with **sharpe**, let’s take a step back and discuss and understand the difficuties encountering when design a backtest engine for quantitative trading, the answer derives from quantitative researchers own different trading philosophy, trade different instruments in different market with different trading frequency.
+Before we walk through an end-to-end example how to backtest a trading stratey with **sharpe**, let’s take a step back and discuss and understand the difficuties encountering when design a backtest engine for quantitative trading, the answer derives from quantitative researchers own different types of trading philosophy, trade different types of instruments in different markets with different trading frequencies.

-* **different trading philosophy**: rule-based methodology versus factor-based methodology(supervised learning versus reinforcement learning)
+* **different types of trading philosophy**: rule-based methodology versus factor-based methodology(supervised learning versus reinforcement learning)
-* **different instruments in different market**: stock, index, ETF, future in different countries and market.
+* **different types of instruments in different market**: stock, index, ETF, future in different countries and markets.
-* **different trading frequency**: intra-day traing(seconds, minutes, hours) and inter-day trading(daily, weekly, montly)
+* **different trading frequencies**: intra-day trading(seconds, minutes, hours) and inter-day trading(daily, weekly, montly)

 trading decison can be viewed as a special case of sequential decision-making, which can be formalized as follows: at each timestamp

 * a agent sees a observation of the state of the environment, that the agent lives in and interacts with
 * and then decides on an action to take, based on a policy(can be also called strategy, a mapping from state to action)
 * The agent perceives a reward signal from the environment, a number that tells it how good or bad the current action is
-* see the observation of the next state, and iteratively
+* sees the observation of the next state, and iteratively

 The goal of the agent is to find a good policy(strategy) to maximize its cumulative reward.